nh-server/switch-guide/docs/extras/updating.md

 Please do not start this guide without performing an eMMC RAW GPP and eMMC BOOT0/BOOT1 NAND backup!

 You should always have *at least* one functional NAND backup, in the possible event of your console becoming "softbricked".
-This is not expected to happen while hollowing the steps below, but this is a general reminder for the people who *don't* have a NAND backup, as you *do* interact with internal system files during the steps below.
+This is not expected to happen while following the steps below, but this is a general reminder for the people who *don't* have a NAND backup, as you *do* interact with internal system files during the steps below.

 If you do already have a NAND backup stored somewhere safely, you may ignore this warning.